mmore500/signalgp-lite/joss/paper.md

 ## Replication Results

 Three experiments from the original SignalGP paper were replicated [1].
-The first one (the "Changing Enviroment" problem) consisted of K number of enviromental signals (2, 4, 8, 16) that organisms had to learn to call a unique signaling instruction for. signalgp-lite managed 100% of the results, even suprassing SignalGP in signal reproduction in the K=16 case (100% vs 32% average).
+The first one (the "Changing Enviroment problem") consisted of K number of enviromental signals (2, 4, 8, 16) that organisms had to learn to call a unique signaling instruction for. signalgp-lite managed 100% of the results, even suprassing SignalGP in signal reproduction in the K=16 case (100% vs 32% average).
-This is hypothesised to be due to a difference in how mutation parameters are defined and not due to an implementation difference.zoo
+This is hypothesised to be due to a difference in how mutation parameters are defined and not due to an implementation difference.
+The second experiment (the "Contextual-Signal problem") involves evolving programs capable of responding to a signal depending on what signal they previously detected.
+A total of 16 input signal pairs and 4 response signals were tested.
+The input signal pairs were assigned
+You can refer to table 2 in the original SignalGP problem for a visual representation of this sequence.

 ## Benchmarking Results